Newton, Einstein, Bohr...One

 Bohr demonstrated that, at scales we did not evolve to perceive - e.g. for subatomic particles such as electrons & photons - there is no objective truth concerning their position.
+This birthed the branch of physics known as quantum mechanics.
 Prior to observing the photon, the scientist may know a variety of positions where the photon may be, and the scientist may assign different probabilities to those various positions.
 But the scientist cannot know where the photon is until the scientist observes it, e.g., via a photon detector.
 And that's because the photon isn't anywhere until it's observed.
 Before being observed, the photon is most accurately described not as a particle, but as a wave function: a series of probabilities describing where the particle may be, if it is observed at that moment.
 Until it's observed, it's a scatterplot of potential locations.
 Only upon observation does the photon achieve particularity, i.e. physicality & position.
 This is called the observer effect.

 Under Bohr, when the scientist observes the photon, she can know its particular location and its particular momentum.
 But she cannot have complete knowledge of both its location and its momentum.
 The more precisely she knows one property, the less precisely she knows the other.
 This is called the measurement problem.